MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 This could be because of a few different scenarios.

 1. The server and database name don't match between what was entered in Power BI Desktop and the data source configured for the gateway.
 These need to be the same values.
-They are not case sensitive.
+They are not case-sensitive.
 2. Your account is not listed in the **Users** tab of the data source within the gateway configuration.
 You need to get with the administrator of the gateway to be added to that list.
 3. Your Power BI Desktop file has multiple data sources within it and not all of those data sources are configured with the gateway.
 You need to have each data source defined with the gateway for the gateway to show up within Scheduled Refresh.